jmbish04/email-studio-gmail-addon/README.md

 ### :white_check_mark: Email Unsubscriber
 Automatically **unsubscribe from bulk emails** and mailing lists in Gmail

+### :white_check_mark: Gemini Feature
+Draft email replies based on context and add entire threads to the watch list for auto-drafting spot-on replies.

 ### :point_right: [Install Email Studio for Gmail](https://emailstudio.pro) :point_left:

 At [Digital Inspiration](https://digitalinspiration.com), we build Google add-ons that use the capabilities and the features of GSuite for automating business processes and driving business productivity.
 Some of our popular add-ons include: